William Threipland Baxter

 In 1947, he returned to a professorship at LSE where his accounting colleagues included David Solomons, Harold Edey and Jack Kitchen.
 Here he met and worked with many distinguished visiting professors including Philip Bell, James Bonbright, and Sidney Davidson.
 In 1958, at Bonbright's invitation, he returned to the U.S. as a visiting professor at Columbia University.
 In the years that followed, he came to the U.S. for visiting professorships at Baruch College, CUNY (1978-79 and 1982-83) and traveled for shorter periods to the universities in Lagos, Jamaica, Singapore, Australia, and Japan.

-His exceptional record of published work includes some ten books and monographs and over 75 articles in academic and professional journals.
+His exceptional record of published work included some ten books and monographs and over 75 articles in academic and professional journals.
 His book titled Depreciation was published in 1971, Accounting Values and Inflation in 1975, and the influential collection of papers titled Studies in Accounting Theory, edited with Sidney Davidson of the University of Chicago, was published in 1962.
 His published papers cover topics ranging from accounting history to depreciation accounting, asset valuation and professional issues.
 He skillfully addressed both academic and professional audiences and did not shrink from controversy.
 For example, one provocative paper published in 1981 questioned the substitution of cut-and-dried accounting standards for thoughtful professional judgment.
 He was also a member of the first editorial board of the Journal of Accounting Research which initially was published jointly by LSE and the University of Chicago beginning in 1963.

 A much respected teacher, he wrought numerous innovations in the accounting curriculum at LSE and influenced countless graduates of the school.
 Colleagues and former students honored him on the occasion of his retirement from LSE in 1973 with the publication of a collection of papers titled Debits, Credits, Finance and Profits, edited by Harold Edey and Basil Yamey.
 A further festschrift was presented to him in 1996 on the occasion of his 90 th birthday, titled Essays in Accounting Thought: A Tribute to W. T. Baxter, edited by Irvine Lapsley.
 Following his retirement, he has continued to write and publish, including a body of work on inflation accounting stemming from extended studies in South America.
-Indeed, just last year, he published a paper in the Accounting Historians Journal.
+In 2004, he published a paper in the Accounting Historians Journal.